When Do You Engage with a Mortgage Adviser

 “When do you engage with a mortgage adviser.”

-• The estate agent and vendor have accepted your final offer of £230,000.
+- The estate agent and vendor have accepted your final offer of £230,000.
 You then decide to contact a broker and ask them to apply for the mortgage funds on your behalf.

-• Your application has been submitted.
+- Your application has been submitted.
 You’ve paid the broker’s application fee and the lender’s valuation fee.
 What could go wrong?

-• The lender down-values the property by £25,000.
+- The lender down-values the property by £25,000.
 However, you can cover the shortfall if you borrow from your parents and use the money you set aside for new furniture and decor.

-• You ask the first-time buyer specialist if they can try a different lender.
+- You ask the first-time buyer specialist if they can try a different lender.
 You understand that this may mean paying more fees.

 The wrong process could cost you.

-The wrong process could cost you should send shivers down your spine, which inadvertently answers the question, when do you engage with a mortgage adviser?
+The wrong process could cause you to send shivers down your spine, which inadvertently answers the question, when do you engage with a mortgage adviser?
 First-time buyers often need to know the processes associated with obtaining a mortgage.
 For example, a buyer may deduce that there is a need for a legal representative, but do they know the conveyancing process and the need for solicitors to be on the panel of their selected lender?
 Lenders only accept some solicitors, especially if the said solicitors are sole practitioners.
 Therefore, it could cost you more if the chosen solicitor is not on the lender’s panel.

-Avoid the pitfall and unnecessary costs
+Avoid the pitfalls and unnecessary costs.